 LONG BEACH, Calif.
 (KABC) -- The 77-year-old man accused of murdering a Long Beach fire captain and wounding two others at a senior housing facility appeared in court on Monday and was denied bail.

 Thomas Kim's previous court appearances were canceled because of a medical issue.

 He is charged with murder in the shooting death of Long Beach FD Capt.
 David Rosa, as well as the attempted murder of another firefighter and a resident of the complex.

-David, 45, was fatally shot while searching for victims in an explosion at a senior living facility.
-A resident of the senior housing complex is accused of triggering an explosion designed to kill his upstairs neighbor and then shooting firefighters who responded to the blaze.
+Rosa, 45, was fatally shot while searching for victims in an explosion at the senior living facility.
+Kim is accused of triggering the explosion designed to kill his upstairs neighbor and then shooting firefighters who responded to the blaze.

 City News Service contributed to this report.